Why do I need renter's insurance & how much coverage should I choose?

 When does the policy expire?

-The coverage renews monthly and continues until it is cancelled.
+The coverage renews monthly and continues until it is canceled.

 Who underwrites this policy?